Is Lane-Splitting Illegal in Illinois?

-How Lane-Splitting Affects Your Case
+How Lane-Splitting Affects Your Personal Injury Case

 Any moving violation usually triggers the contributory negligence defense.
 If the victim received a traffic ticket, it is easier for the insurance company to shift blame for the crash from the negligent driver to the victim.
 The motorcycle prejudice sometimes comes into play here as well.
 Many emergency responders assume that motorcycle riders are reckless by nature.
 Many jurors assume the same thing.

 Commonly, a motorcycle rider is lane-splitting and a negligent driver changes lanes without yielding the right-of-way to the oncoming motorcycle.
 In situations like these, an personal injury attorney has two chances to debunk the contributory negligence defense.

 First, the insurance company must convince the judge that the victim’s lane-splitting significantly contributed to the crash.
 Most motorcycle riders operate very slowly and carefully when they lane split, so the negligent driver should have seen the rider.
 Next, the insurance company must convince the jury of the same thing.
 Then, based on the evidence, the jury must divide fault between the victim and negligent driver.